Machine learning has become an indispensable tool for creating intelligent applications, accelerating scientific

 code or other resources you use for your homeworks, analyses or projects.
 The Stanford Honor Code can be

-here.
+found here.
 The Stanford

 Honor Code pertaining to CS courses can be found